maxkovalov/dictionary-web-app/README.md

 |License | This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc/4.0/. |

 Distributed under the CC BY-NC 4.0 License.
-See [x](license-url) for more information.
+See [LICENSE.md](https://github.com/maxkovalov/dictionary-web-app/blob/master/LICENSE.md) for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>